The Center for Students with Disabilities provides students, regardless of disability, if otherwise qualified, an

-Students can download or pick up the Intake Form at any CSD Campus office.
+Students can pick up the Intake Form at any CSD Campus office or request the form in electronic format by sending an email to CSD@epcc.edu.
 CSD Counselors can assist with any questions or concerns and it is advisable to do so before registering.

 Get Documentation of your Disability

-Documentation of disability must be prepared by an appropriate professional, such as, a medical doctor, psychologist, or other qualified diagnostician.
+Student needs to provide proof of disability from a qualified professional, such as, a medical doctor, psychologist, or other qualified diagnostician.
 For example, for a learning disability, a full diagnostic evaluation is required from a licensed psychologist or psychiatrist or educational diagnostician.
 For a hearing disability, a current audiogram from an ENT or Audiologist is required.
 For a psychologist/psychiatrist will be required.
 For a physical disability, a letter from a physician with current diagnosis is required.